-Captain Albertson, for many years, collected books and created a library at his home in Waverly, New York, that he shared with the people of his community.
+Captain Albertson, a self-avowed “lover of books,” for many years collected books at second hand bookstores in the New York City area during his time as an Inspector with the New York Police Department.
+He recounts some of his more memorable purchases in his “Musings on Collecting Books” from his autobiography.
+He eventually created a library at his home in Waverly, New York, that he generously shared with the people of his community.
 Captain Albertson wintered in Orlando and owned a home south of the city.
-In November 1920, Captain Albertson offered his extensive book collection to the City of Orlando on the condition that it furnish a suitable building to house it and that the library bore his name.
+In November 1921, Captain Albertson offered his extensive book collection to the City of Orlando on the condition that it furnish a suitable building to house it and that the library bore his name – The Albertson Public Library.

-This hand typed and hand written autobiography recounts Captain Albertson’s time as a police officer in New York City and some of the criminals and judges he encountered walking his beat.
+The hand typed and hand written autobiography recounts Captain Albertson’s time with the New York City Police Department and some of the criminals and judges he encountered walking his beat as a police officer, and later as Captain and Inspector.
 Read some of the more interesting cases below or the entire autobiography under documents below.
 He begins his story with how he came to be a police officer in New York.

 Peruse each of the attached stories and view additional documents and photographs at the bottom under Attachments.